rafaelos134/Cluster-HPC/README.md

-his is a *FILE TO HELP* CONFIGURE CLUSTER NODES AND MASTER
+This is a *FILE TO HELP* CONFIGURE CLUSTER NODES AND MASTER

 link references:
 # Montando um cluster